Tyrrrz/DiscordChatExporter/.docs/Troubleshooting.md

 No, DCE is an exporter.

+### Can DCE add new messages to an existing export?

+No.

 ## First steps

 ### How can I find my token?

 Check the following page: [Obtaining token](https://github.com/Tyrrrz/DiscordChatExporter/blob/master/.docs/Token-and-IDs.md)

-### When I open DCE a black window pops up quickly or nothing shows up.
+### When I open DCE a black window pops up quickly or nothing shows up

-If you have [.NET Core Runtime correctly installed](https://github.com/Tyrrrz/DiscordChatExporter/blob/master/.docs/Dotnet.md), you might have downloaded DCE.CLI, try [downloading the GUI](https://github.com/Tyrrrz/DiscordChatExporter/blob/master/.docs/Getting-started.md#gui-or-cli) instead.
+If you have [.NET Core Runtime correctly installed](https://github.com/Tyrrrz/DiscordChatExporter/blob/master/.docs/Dotnet.md), you might have downloaded the CLi flavor, try [downloading the GUI](https://github.com/Tyrrrz/DiscordChatExporter/blob/master/.docs/Getting-started.md#gui-or-cli) instead.

-### I can't open DCE.
-It sends me to a Visual Studio webpage.
+### I can't open DCE, it sends me to a Visual Studio webpage

 Check the following page:
 [Installation and usage](https://github.com/Tyrrrz/DiscordChatExporter/blob/master/.docs/Readme.md#installation--usage)